Vinayaksvijayanagar/Student-registration--Streamlit/README.md

 ---

-## 👨‍💻 Author
+##  Author

-Developed as a hands-on Streamlit practice project.
+Developed as a hands on Streamlit practice project.

 ---